Indian Airlines Flight 257: Crew members

 Of the 6 crew members, 2 were flight crew and the other 4 were cabin crew members.
-The flight was piloted by Captain Sekhar Heldar and Captain Roy Choudhury.
+The flight was piloted by Captain Sekhar Heldar and Captain D. B. Roy Choudhury.
 Captain Heldar (37) had a total flying experience of 3,783 hours, of which 2,369 hours were on the Boeing 737 and the other 1,414 hours were on the Fokker F27 aircraft.
-Captain Choudhury (26) had a total flying experience of 1,647 hours, of which 1,397 hours were on the type.
+Captain Roy Choudhury (26) had a total flying experience of 1,647 hours, of which 1,397 hours were on the type.
 Both pilots were based in Calcutta.

 Accident

 Flight 257 took off at 11:54 a.m from Calcutta to Imphal, the capital of the Indian state of Manipur in the Northeast.
 The flight was supposed to take about 60 minutes and later on the aircraft would have continued its journey to Dimapur in the neighboring Nagaland state.
-Captain Sekhar Heldar was the pilot flying (PF) and Captain Roy Choudury was his co-pilot.
+Captain Sekhar Heldar was the pilot flying (PF) and Captain Roy Choudhury was his co-pilot.
 For a flight to Manipur, the aircraft was cleared to fly at 29,000 ft.

 At 12:34 p.m, after contacting Chittagong's Comilla Airport and Tripura's Agartala, the crew was asked to contact Imphal Tower for a descent clearance.
 Imphal Tower granted their request and later asked the crew to descend to 10,000 ft and to report back to the ATC if they had reached the VOR for the runway.
 Before Flight 257 had reached the VOR, Imphal Tower asked for another position report from Flight 257.
 The crew then requested to set course for a preparation to land at Imphal, which was granted by ATC.

 The crew reported that they were above the supposed VOR.
 After reporting back on the VOR, they were asked to inform the tower on a procedural turn towards the airport and later were asked to descend to 5,000 ft.
 After the transmission, another Indian Airlines was about to take off from Imphal.
 Flight 257 then reported that they were commencing the turn.
 ATC later warned the crew that there was rain on the eastern area of the airport, which was acknowledged by Flight 257.
 The ATC then turned their attention to the departing Indian Airlines flight.
 Following the departure of the said flight from Imphal, the ATC then contacted the crew of Flight 257 again.